mennolui/wp-foyer/README.txt

 1. In WordPress go to _Slides_ and add some.
 1. Go to _Channels_, add one, and add some of your slides.
 1. Go to _Displays_, add one, and subscribe it to your channel.
-1. Preview the display, note the URL (something like http://your.site/foyer/name-of-your-display), and load this page in the web browser of your digital sign.
+1. Preview the display, note the URL (something like https://your.site/foyer/name-of-your-display), and load this page in the web browser of your digital sign.
+Make sure this is a browser where you are *not* logged-in to WordPress.

 Your digital sign will now display the channel it is subscribed to.
 If you change the channel for this display in WordPress, the digital sign will change with it.
 You can even schedule channels on displays.